vmware/vic-product/installer/SUPPORT.md

     - Run `journalctl -u admiral` and provide the entire resulting output to support
     - Run `systemctl status harbor`
     - Run `journalctl -u harbor` and provide the entire resulting output to support
+    - If the version is 1.3.1 or less, run `journalctl -u admiral_startup` and provide the entire resulting output to support
+    - If the version is 1.3.1 or less, run `journalctl -u harbor_startup` and provide the entire resulting output to support
 - If the Admiral web interface shows an error `SsoManager has not been initialized at runtime`, see [Admiral Troubleshooting Guide](https://github.com/vmware/admiral/wiki/Troubleshooting-VIC).
+- If Admiral is not running, did you provide custom TLS certificates during the Deployment Stage?
+    - If yes, verify the format is correct [1](## Additional Information)
+        - Run `journalctl -u admiral`and provide the entire resulting output to support
+        - If the version is 1.3.1 or less, run `journalctl -u admiral_startup` and provide the entire resulting output to support

 ### Appliance Upgrade Stage